ropensci/comtradr/cran-comments.md

 ## Resubmission
 This is a resubmission.
-At the requests in an email from Kurt Hornik, I have:
+At the requests in emails from Kurt Hornik and Uwe Ligges, I have:

-* Enclosed the API url inside <...>, within the DESCRIPTION file.
+* Enclosed the API url inside <...> within the DESCRIPTION file.

-* Spelled out the abbreviation "UN" (it is now "United Nations"), within the DESCRIPTION file.
+* Spelled out the abbreviation "UN" (it is now "United Nations") within the DESCRIPTION file.

+* Removed the phrases "functions for" and "R package" from title field and description field within the DESCRIPTION file.

+* Removed all double spaces within the DESCRIPTION file.

 ## Test environments
 * local Windows 7 install, R 3.3.3